Profile for Gary Gilmore

 Brief biography

-Professor and Director, Graduate Community Health/Public Health Programs (MPH and MS-CHE)
+Professor and Director, Graduate Community Health/Public Health Programs in the Department of Public Health and Community Health Education

-Chair, National Health Educator Competencies Update Project.
-Fulbright Scholar, All India Institute of Hygiene and Public Health, Kolkata (Calcutta), India, 1999-2000.
-Inaugural President, Seven Rivers Region Fulbright Chapter, representing UW-La Crosse, Luther College, and Winona State University.
-Chair, Select Committee on Internationalization, 2009-2013.
-Chair, Wisconsin Public Health Council, 2011 & 2012 (Governor appointment to Council, 2003-Present).
-Chair, Wisconsin Health Education Network.
-Member, National Council on Linkages Between Academia and Public Health Practice, Washington, D.C.
-University of Wisconsin Board of Regents Teaching Excellence Award.
-U.S. Army Commendation Medal in Preventive Medicine.
-Eagle Teaching Excellence Award.
+In previous and continuing Community Health and Public Health professional responsibilities, he has served as Chair of the National Health Educator Competencies Update Project; Fulbright Scholar at the All India Institute of Hygiene and Public Health, Kolkata (Calcutta), India, 1999-2000; Inaugural President of the Seven Rivers Region Fulbright Chapter, representing UW-La Crosse, Luther College, and Winona State University; Chair of the UW-La Crosse Select Committee on Internationalization, 2009-2013; Chair of the Wisconsin Public Health Council, 2011 & 2012 (with three continuous Governor appointments to the Council, 2004-Present); Continuing Chair of the Wisconsin Health Education Network; Continuing Member of the National Council on Linkages Between Academia and Public Health Practice, Public Health Foundation, Washington, D.C.
+During his teaching and continuing education responsibilities, he has received the University of Wisconsin Board of Regents Teaching Excellence Award and the UW-La Crosse Teaching Excellence Award.
+During his military service, he received the U.S. Army Commendation Medal in Preventive Medicine.

 Current courses at UWL